Learning normalized image densities via dual score matching: Learning normalized energy models with dual score matching

 \subsection{Performance evaluation}

-\paragraph{Denoising performance.} We first verify that the gradient of the energy network $\energy$ provides as good a denoiser as the score network on which it is based, $\score$.
-Both networks are separately trained; $\energy$ with the dual score matching objective (\cref{eq:loss}, using double back-propagation) and $s_\theta$ with only the standard (denoising) score matching objective (\cref{eq:dsm_loss}).
-Further details are provided in \Cref{app:training_details}.
-We compare their denoising performance across noise levels in \Cref{tab:denoising_performance}.
+\paragraph{Denoising performance.} We first verify that the gradient of the proposed energy network, $\nabla_y \energy$, provides as good a denoiser as the score network $\score$ on which it is based.
+We train the two networks separately, $\energy$ with the dual score matching objective (\cref{eq:loss} using double back-propagation), and $s_\theta$ with the standard (denoising) score matching objective (\cref{eq:dsm_loss}).
+Further details are provided in \Cref{app:training_details}. \Cref{tab:denoising_performance} compares denoising performance across noise levels.
 For all but the smallest noise levels, the energy-based model achieves (slightly) better denoising performance than the score model.
-These results show that there is no penalty in modeling the energy rather than the score.
+Thus, there is no penalty in modeling the energy rather than the score.
 This is contrary to the results of \citet{salimans2021should}, and is likely due to our use of an architecture that is homogeneous, and for which non-conservativeness of the score is not a large source of denoising error \citep{MohanKadkhodaie19b,chao2023investigating}.
-Finally, these results also demonstrate that the two components of our dual score matching objective are not trading off against each other; rather, they complement and even \emph{reinforce} each other.
+Finally, these results demonstrate that the two components of our dual score matching objective are not trading off against each other; rather, they complement and even \emph{reinforce} each other (i.e. their minima coincide).

 \paragraph{Negative log likelihood.} How accurate are our energy estimates?
-A standard evaluation of probabilistic models consists of calculating the cross-entropy $\expect[x]{-\log p_\theta(x)}$ between the data distribution and the model, also known as negative log likelihood (NLL).
-In practice, NLL computes how much probability the model assigns to a held-out test set.
-There are however several subtleties that make direct comparisons challenging.
-Specifically, there are 3 factors that can cause variations in NLL up to $\pm 0.5$ bits/dimension or more: details of data pre-processing (e.g., downsampling or data augmentation), conversion method from continuous to discrete probabilities, and the estimator type (exactly normalized, variational bound, or approximately normalized).
+A standard evaluation of probabilistic models consists of estimating the cross-entropy $\expect[x]{-\log p_\theta(x)}$ between the data distribution and the model, also known as negative log likelihood (NLL).
+In practice, NLL is computed by computing the probability the model assigns to a held-out test set.
+There are however several subtleties that make direct model comparisons challenging.
+Specifically, there are 3 factors that can cause variations in NLL of $\pm 0.5$ bits/dimension or more: details of data pre-processing (e.g., downsampling or data augmentation), conversion method from continuous to discrete probability, and the estimator type (exactly normalized, variational bound, or approximately normalized).
 We expand on these issues in \Cref{app:nll}.